-Frozen fruit lasts longer than fresh fruits and vegetables, but there are some limitations that you should be aware of when using it.
+Frozen fruit does have a longer shelf life than fresh fruits and vegetables, however, there are certain restrictions one should be cognizant of while utilizing it.

 You might have heard people saying that you can freeze almost anything for months, but this isn’t always true.